i40-Tools/RAMIOntology/README.md

 ## Mapping
-The [rml_mapping] folder contains a template of (RML)[https://rml.io/] TripleMaps for Asset Administration Shell documents in XML.
+The [mapping](rml_mapping) folder contains a template of [RML](https://rml.io/) TripleMaps for Asset Administration Shell documents in XML.
 A mapping from JSON to RDF is not yet included.
 In addition, an example mapping file for a Raspberry Pi demo AAS [AssetAdministrationShell_examples] in various serializations is supplied.

 ## Schema Validation
-The (schema files)[schema] are encoded as [SHACL](https://www.w3.org/TR/shacl/) shapes.
+The [schema files](schema) are encoded as [SHACL](https://www.w3.org/TR/shacl/) shapes.

 ## Reasoning
-The derivation of new facts (see [reasoning]) can be implemented using N3 rules as specified by [Linked Data-Fu](https://linked-data-fu.github.io/).
+The derivation of new facts (see [reasoning](reasoning)) can be implemented using N3 rules as specified by [Linked Data-Fu](https://linked-data-fu.github.io/).

 ## HowTo Use
 Although the ontology and all the other supplied files can be displayed by any text editor, [Protege](http://protege.stanford.edu/) is the tool of choice.
-As previously mentioned, [WebVOwl](http://www.visualdataweb.de/webvowl/ is a great service to create visualizations.
+As previously mentioned, [WebVOwl](http://www.visualdataweb.de/webvowl/) is a great service to create visualizations.

 In order to execute the mapping, clone and build the [RML Mapper](https://github.com/RMLio/rmlmapper-java).